phackt/Invoke-Recon/README.md

 # Invoke-Recon
 Powershell script as a first big step for domain enumeration.
 Quickwins focused.
-Because we are tired of typing the same Powershell commands over and over.
+Because typing the same Powershell commands over and over is tedious.

 # Prerequisites
 You may want to exclude your tools directory from Defender (if you clone submodules for examples):